 - Just a few minutes of additional preparation can help ensure that the installation process goes off without a hitch.

 Priming the Space

-Before you can begin the task of installing doors and windows, it’s necessary to prime the space.
-In some instances, this is simply removing the old hardware and installing the new, but then sometime you’ll need to gut the entire area and start from scratch.
+Before you can begin installing doors and windows, it’s necessary to prime the space.
+Sometimes, this is simply removing the old hardware and installing the new, but then, sometimes, you’ll need to gut the entire area and start from scratch.

 Priming for Doors

-In some instances, you’ll find the frame is in great condition.
+In some instances, you’ll find the frame is in excellent condition.
 If so, all you need to do is hang the new door.
-Other times, you have to rip out the frame entirely and build a new one, which takes more time and effort.
-Building a new frame takes approximately two to three hours with these window and door installation instructions, once you have the materials on hand.
+Other times, you must rip out the frame entirely and build a new one, which takes more time and effort.
+Once you have the materials, creating a new frame takes approximately two to three hours with these window and door installation instructions.

 Framing Essentials You’ll Need